 12. Victoria Square

-Victoria Square is one of the major attractions of the city.
-You can easily explore it through The Birmingham City Centre path.
+Victoria Square is one of the city’s major attractions.
+You can easily explore it on the Birmingham City Centre path.

 12.1.
 Location